-Any code changes to the Town's parking requirements for multifamily parking would not affect the five vested Planned Developments areas listed in the example and as previous discussed with Council on March 21st, unless changes were made after their vesting periods expired.
+Any code changes to the Town's parking requirements for multi-family parking would not affect the five vested Planned Developments areas previously discussed on March 21st unless changes were made after their vesting periods expired.
 Dawson Trails is vested through 2052, Castle Meadows IO through 2035, and Terrain through 2028.
 All three of these PDs have higher parking requirements than the Municipal Code.
 Meadows is vested through 2028 and Promenade is vested through 2035.
-Code changes made after those dates would apply to those PD areas if there were any future multifamily developments in those areas.
+Code changes made after those dates would apply to those PD areas if there were any future multi-family developments in those areas.

 The map below shows the areas highlighted in yellow that would most likely be affected by the recommended parking code changes for multi-family, as they are not in vested PD areas.
-Areas that are not highlighted in yellow would not be affected by a proposed change to multifamily parking regulations at this time.
+Areas that are not highlighted in yellow would not be affected by a proposed change to multi-family parking regulations at this time.